Jarthianur/TestPlusPlus/README.md

 **Test reports** are generated in a specified format, according to the chosen reporter.
 Additionally it serves the capability to **parallelize** testruns, using *OpenMP*.

+*So why actually writing a new unit-testing framework?* Except for the reason of learning how to do and self development in C++, there is something I don't really like about many other ones.
+Excessive use of macros and unflexible testing methods.
+Yes this framework utilizes macros too, but they are neither required, nor part of the program logic.
+They just reduce the workload of typing and wrap functions in a usefull way.
+Even test code should be regular code and also look like that.
+The next point is extendability.
+You will see later how easy it is to define new, or modify existing logic of this framework, to adjust it to your needs.
+There is no need to provide an ultra large allmighty framework, as some basic stuff is commonly enough and every project specific logic can be added easily.

 ## Contents

 + [Concept](#concept-of-simplicity)